Monte Carlo characterization of PETALO, a full-body liquid xenon-based PET detector

 In this work, we have studied for the first time the potential of a full-body PET based on liquid xenon, read out by silicon photomultipliers.
 An end-to-end \textsc{Geant4}-based Monte Carlo simulation is used, including the optical transport of scintillation photons, to assess the performance of the reconstruction of the gamma interactions in the medium.

-The intrinsic performance of LXe scintillation, together with SiPM read-out, is excellent: a CTR of $\sim$50 ps FWHM is obtained for point-like gamma interactions, while the rest of interactions shows a CTR of less than 300 ps FWHM.
+The intrinsic performance of LXe scintillation, together with SiPM read-out, is excellent: a CTR of $\sim$60 ps FWHM is obtained for point-like gamma interactions, while the rest of interactions shows a CTR of around 370 ps FWHM.
 The time jitter values due to the electronics and the sensor response are estimated to be 30 and 40 ps $\sigma$, which results in a combined fluctuation of $\sim$ 117 ps FWHM.
-Adding the smearing due to these instrumental effects, a global CTR of 270 ps FWHM is obtained, which means that a TOF of less than 300 ps is within reach for a total-body PET scanner.
+Adding the smearing due to these instrumental effects, a global CTR of 350 ps FWHM is obtained.
 These results indicate that, if improvements are made in the SiPM and ASIC technologies, using techniques to select \textit{photoelectric-like} events, such as, for instance, DNN-based algorithms, could further improve the CTR.

 The resolution in the determination of the gamma interaction points in LXe is around 1 mm for point-like gamma interactions and between 1 and 2 mm for the whole ensemble of events, with large tails.
 This very good performance results in an excellent resolution of the image of a point source: a spread of around 1.2-1.3 mm FWHM in the three coordinates is found, dominated by the gamma non-collinearity.